ZhekaSholskiy/minesweeper/README.md

 In the project directory, you can run:

 ### `npm start`
+Before using 'npm start' you'll have to install Node.js on your computer.
-Don't forget to install all dependencies by "npm i"
+Also don't forget to install all dependencies by "npm i"

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.